-The company is changing service delivery from a being a back-end IT support technologies to a provider of new and digitally enabled services that are powered by artificial intelligence (abbreviated as AI) as well as machine learning.
+Many companies are changing their service delivery from a being a back-end IT support technology to a provider of new and digitally-enabled services that are powered by artificial intelligence (abbreviated as AI) as well as machine learning.

-As we all know, BMC has been trying its best to make sure its products are appealing to business leaders who are deemed to be in charge of digital strategies.
+As we all know, BMC has been trying its best to make sure its products are appealing to business leaders who are in charge of digital strategies.

-Nigel continued to say that past three years, BMC has been rebranding its product and refocusing its strategies to collaborate with many other customers around the digital world.
+Nigel continued to say that during the past three years, BMC has been rebranding its products and refocusing its strategies to collaborate with many other customers around the digital world.
 That is not enough though; it has been undergoing its digital transformation in a bid to unveil a solution-oriented strategy and approach to customers.

 As a result, BMC has now introduced the infamous Digital Workplace, which is a cloud-based service that re-defines the forthcoming of digital work by changing the digital workplace experience with workforces at the centre.
 According to Tyler Lowe, who is also one of the BMC customers as well as the vice-president at the Bank of America, the whole idea is to deliver employees a self-service.
 Lowe further said that creating an effective digital workplace does not require people to think about a workplace, instead of how workers have access to the apps, information, and services they need without relying on someone else.

-The president of digital service management at BMC, Nayaki Nayyar, said that the future of work at this company would be to build a transformative digital workplace(s) that will empower and engage employees by typically placing them at the mid of an increasingly intellectual enterprise.
+The president of digital service management at BMC, Nayaki Nayyar, said that the future of work at this company would be to build a transformative digital workplace(s) that will empower and engage employees by typically placing them in the middle of an increasingly intellectual enterprise.

 Digitalising IT as an enabler

 It is undeniable that the attempts by BMC to digitalise its workplace are an indicator that it is aligning itself to the digitisation trend.
 In one of the recent posts, the CEO of ITSMF (IT Service Management Forum), Barclay Rae, emphasized that fact that digital transformation requires a rethink of business and IT.
-In other words, moving forward, the technology should work business and not as a separate of it or against it.
-He further said that these strategies need to be refreshed and new ideas, which will be driven by business expectations rather than merely technical or financial constraints.
+In other words, moving forward, the technology should work with the business and not as a separate entity of it and certainly not against it.
+He further said that these strategies need to be refreshed, and new ideas will be driven by business expectations rather than merely technical or financial constraints.
 The driver is now based on collaboration as well as working to achieve shared goals.

-There are many examples to demonstrate joined-up-thinking, but the lately won digital transformation venture of the year by the Woking IT Services is just one of them.
-It is believed the idea towards the transformation programme started as simple website refresh, but it soon evolved into a whole renovation of council services.
+There are many examples to demonstrate joined-up-thinking, but the recently crowned digital transformation venture of the year by the IT Support Aldershot is just one of them.
+It is believed the idea towards the transformation programme started as a simple website refresh, but it soon evolved into a whole renovation of council services.